 But there's a more important point to make here.
 After nearly every major industrial disaster, companies scramble to figure out how to absolve themselves of responsibility.
 They'll blame bad manufacturing, bad contractors, and even their own employees—particularly if those employees file a lawsuit for negligence.
 They'll say "It wasn't our fault, it was his own fault that he got hurt!"

-Here's the truth: every work accident we've ever investigated were ultimately caused by negligence on the company's part.
+Here's the truth: every work accident we've ever investigated was ultimately caused by negligence on the company's part.
 Industrial job sites are massive machines; no one person could make it all run.
 By the same token, no one person could burn it all down by accident, either.

 Instead of accepting the company's explanation of what happened, our work injury lawyers thoroughly investigate every accident, uncovering the policies, decisions, and negligence that led to your harm.